-Former partner in one of the world’s largest employment law firms.
+Former partner in one of the world’s largest employment law firms, Jackson Lewis.

-Over 60 federal court employment lawsuits in the United State District Court for the District of New Mexico.
+Over 75 federal court employment lawsuits in the United States District Court for the District of New Mexico.

 Certified Employment and Labor Specialist by the New Mexico Board of Legal Specialization (2005 to 2010 and 2017 to 2021).